According to the New Jersey Board of Utilities (BPU):

 New Jersey’s Community Solar Pilot Program establishes a pilot program that as a matter of policy and in line with the Governor’s environmental justice priorities purposely favors providing LMI customers with access to low-cost solar energy produced at a remote site to residential customers.

-By resolution on November 4, 2020, the City issued an RFP to identify a solar vendor to develop the solar project at the developer’s site, enter into a Master Performance Agreement (MPA), and be a co-applicant on the BPU’s Year 2 application process.
+The City issued an RFP to identify a solar vendor to develop the solar project at the developer’s site, enter into a Master Performance Agreement (MPA), and be a co-applicant on the BPU’s Year 2 application process.
+To evaluate proposals, the City organized an evaluation team which produced an evaluation report dated January 4, 2020.
+Based on the considerations as detailed in this Report, the Evaluation Team recommended designating Hartz as the Successful Respondent.
+Hartz and the City entered into a 15-year MPA under which the City would select and aggregate LMI customers, who will purchase solar energy from the Project.

 Pursuant to the Community Solar Pilot Program Rules, the City will serve as the “Community Solar Subscriber Organization”.
 The City’s consultant, Gabel Associates, will act as the Administrator of the Program on behalf of the City and manage all activities that apply to a Subscriber Organization.
+Hartz will own the solar project and be responsible for maintaining the solar project and for producing solar energy to the Subscriber Organization.